FavourEjiogu/Non-Fungible-Tokens/README.md

 **Non-fungible assets:** These are **unique** and cannot be easily swapped for an identical item.
 For instance, a house, a specific piece of art, or a collectible item has its own unique characteristics and value, so one cannot be replaced by another.

-Most newbies tend to confuse fungibility with liquidity but there's a difference between them:
+### Most newbies tend to confuse fungibility with liquidity but there's a difference between them:

-Fungibility is about interchangeability, while liquidity is about how quickly an asset can be converted into cash without a significant loss of value.
+**Fungibility** is about **interchangeability**, while **liquidity** is about **how quickly an asset can be converted into cash without a significant loss of value**.
 For example, a car is said to be liquid if it can be sold quickly, but it is not fungible because each car has unique features and value.